Paul R. Ehrlich: The Population Bomb (1968)

-As the Indian economist and Nobel Memorial Prize winner Amartya Sen argued, nations with democracy and a free press have virtually never suffered from extended famines.
-Indeed, since India became a democracy independent from British rule, it has yet to suffer from a famine, and its population has tripled, in spite of Ehrlich's warnings.
+Science author Charles C. Mann wrote that the book's predictions "fueled an anti-population-growth crusade that led to human rights abuses around the world", including coercive population control policies and even forced sterilizations.
 Ehrlich's pointed criticism of India in particular (for instance, emphasizing the overpopulation of Delhi rather than Paris, which had nearly triple Delhi's population at the time of writing) has been criticized for focusing much more on "feelings" than on actual data.

-Neither of the Ehrlichs have ever publicly accepted responsibility for their wildly inaccurate predictions, instead insisting that they were largely correct, despite the obvious errors in their predictions.
+Neither of the Ehrlichs have ever publicly renounced predictions, instead insisting that they were largely correct, despite the errors noted by many experts.